Walmart (NYSE:WMT) PT Raised to $75.00

-Walmart (NYSE:WMT – Get Free Report) had its price target raised by investment analysts at Bank of America from $67.00 to $75.00 in a research report issued to clients and investors on Friday, Benzinga reports.
-The firm currently has a “buy” rating on the retailer’s stock.
-Bank of America‘s price objective indicates a potential upside of 17.21% from the stock’s previous close.
+Walmart (NYSE:WMT – Get Free Report) had its price target raised by equities researchers at DA Davidson from $69.00 to $75.00 in a research note issued on Friday, Benzinga reports.
+The firm presently has a “buy” rating on the retailer’s stock.
+DA Davidson’s price objective suggests a potential upside of 16.01% from the company’s current price.
+DA Davidson also issued estimates for Walmart’s Q2 2025 earnings at $0.64 EPS, FY2025 earnings at $2.44 EPS and FY2026 earnings at $2.66 EPS.

-A number of other equities analysts have also commented on WMT.
-JPMorgan Chase & Co. increased their price target on shares of Walmart from $54.33 to $58.67 and gave the stock a “neutral” rating in a report on Monday, February 19th.
-Tigress Financial raised their price target on Walmart from $65.00 to $75.00 and gave the company a “buy” rating in a research report on Wednesday, March 13th.
-StockNews.com upgraded Walmart from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, February 21st.
-UBS Group raised their price objective on Walmart from $63.00 to $69.00 and gave the company a “buy” rating in a report on Tuesday, May 7th.
-Finally, Oppenheimer cut their target price on Walmart to $67.00 and set an “outperform” rating for the company in a research note on Monday, February 26th.
-Four analysts have rated the stock with a hold rating, twenty-six have given a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $63.55.
+Several other equities research analysts also recently commented on the stock.
+Robert W. Baird boosted their target price on shares of Walmart from $65.00 to $70.00 and gave the company an “outperform” rating in a research note on Friday.
+Bank of America boosted their price target on shares of Walmart from $67.00 to $75.00 and gave the company a “buy” rating in a research report on Friday.
+Stifel Nicolaus raised their price objective on shares of Walmart from $65.00 to $69.00 and gave the stock a “hold” rating in a report on Friday.
+Deutsche Bank Aktiengesellschaft boosted their target price on Walmart from $62.00 to $63.33 and gave the stock a “buy” rating in a report on Friday, February 16th.
+Finally, Oppenheimer cut their price objective on Walmart to $67.00 and set an “outperform” rating for the company in a research report on Monday, February 26th.
+Four analysts have rated the stock with a hold rating, twenty-seven have issued a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $67.59.

-Walmart (NYSE:WMT – Get Free Report) last posted its quarterly earnings data on Thursday, May 16th.
-The retailer reported $0.60 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.52 by $0.08.
-Walmart had a return on equity of 21.08% and a net margin of 2.39%.
-The company had revenue of $161.50 billion during the quarter, compared to analyst estimates of $159.57 billion.
-During the same quarter last year, the company earned $0.49 earnings per share.
-The firm’s quarterly revenue was up 6.0% on a year-over-year basis.
-On average, equities analysts forecast that Walmart will post 2.36 EPS for the current fiscal year.
+Walmart (NYSE:WMT – Get Free Report) last released its quarterly earnings data on Thursday, May 16th.
+The retailer reported $0.60 earnings per share for the quarter, beating the consensus estimate of $0.52 by $0.08.
+The company had revenue of $161.50 billion for the quarter, compared to analyst estimates of $159.57 billion.
+Walmart had a return on equity of 21.57% and a net margin of 2.88%.
+The company’s revenue was up 6.0% compared to the same quarter last year.
+During the same period in the prior year, the company posted $0.49 EPS.
+As a group, research analysts expect that Walmart will post 2.37 EPS for the current fiscal year.

 About Walmart